Feelfeel20088/Just_Another_Kahootbot/readme.md

 ```

 #### Step 2: Deploy.
-You can deploy however you want if u want to create a deployment.yaml, run it on compose, or just run it on a docker cluster thats up to u. if you need insterpation check out the helms chat templetes
+You can deploy however you want if u want to create a deployment.yaml, run it on compose, or just run it on a docker cluster thats up to u. if you need insterpation check out the helms chat templetess

 ### Option 3 Steps: